 Some of the information contained in or incorporated by reference in this prospectus may contain forward-looking statements.
 These statements can be identified by the use of forward-looking terminology including "may," "believe," "will," "could," "should," "expect," "anticipate," "estimate," "continue," "plan," "intend," "preliminary," "forecast," "budget," "project," "potential" or other similar words.
-These statements discuss future expectations, contain projections of results of operations or of financial condition, or state other "forward-looking" information.
-These forward-looking statements in this prospectus or incorporated by reference herein, including those described in the "Risk Factors" section of our most recent Annual Report on Form 10-K and our Current Reports on Form 8-K. The risk factors and other factors noted in this prospectus or incorporated by reference herein could cause our actual results to differ materially from those contained in any forward-looking statement.
+These statements discuss future expectations, including the expected closing of the St. Eustatius sale, contain projections of results of operations or of financial condition or state other "forward-looking" information.
+These forward-looking statements involve risks and uncertainties.
+When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements in this prospectus or incorporated by reference herein, including those described in the "Risk Factors" section of our most recent Annual Report on Form 10-K and our Current Reports on Form 8-K. The risk factors and other factors noted in this prospectus or incorporated by reference herein could cause our actual results to differ materially from those contained in any forward-looking statement.
 Investors are cautioned that certain statements contained in or incorporated by reference in this prospectus as well as some statements in periodic press releases and some oral statements made by our officers and our subsidiaries during presentations about us are "forward-looking" statements.
 Forward-looking statements are based on current expectations and projections about future events and are inherently subject to a variety of risks and uncertainties, many of which are beyond our control, that could cause actual results to differ materially from those anticipated or projected.
 You are cautioned not to place undue reliance on such forward-looking statements.

 Forward-looking statements speak only as of the date of this prospectus or, in the case of forward-looking statements contained in any document incorporated by reference, the date of such accompanying document and we expressly disclaim any obligation or undertaking to update these statements to reflect any change in our expectations or beliefs or any change in events, conditions or circumstances on which any forward-looking statement is based unless we are required by securities laws to do so.
-Table of Contents